 When raising chickens a dust and mud-free home is important for a healthy flock.
 Be sure to grab the FREE Chicken Coop Recipe + Cleaning Guide Below!

 With spring just around the corner, everyone and everything is just itching to get outside into the fresh air.
-And as the snow begins to melt we start to see all the damage the winter months did to our homestead.
-Our to-do lists begin to take shape and turn into something out of a horror movie.
-For us, cleaning out the chicken coop is usually at the top of our homesteading list.
-Our hens do not do well in a closed up coop so just as soon as the weather allows I like to get it completely cleaned out and washed down.
+And as the snow begins to melt, we start to see all the damage the winter months did to our homestead.

-Since we live in a harsh winter state we found that the deep litter method is the perfect way to house our hens when the temps are well below zero.
+Where we live, the winters can be pretty brutal, to help keep our flock warm, we prefer to use the deep litter method from fall to early spring.
+We find this is a great way to house our hens when the temps are well below zero.